About Mayzart

 I did a lot of craftwork and drawing when I was little, and started drawing more seriously in High School, but I also had a lot of other interests.
 I ended up going to a university for Computer Science.
 I got my Computer Science Bachelor's degree in four years, and then worked as a Software Engineer for four years after that.
 However, while I was in college/work, I didn't have as much time to do art and other interests as I would have preferred.

-The Beginning of a Profession
+The Beginning of an Art Profession

 One of the biggest regrets that people have on their deathbeds is spending their entire lives doing what is expected of them rather doing what they dreamed of doing.